notificationapi-com/docs/docs/features/digest.md

 For example, assume a notification is configured to send batches `Weekly` on `Monday at 9:00 am`, and recieves a scheduled request for `Sunday at 1:00 pm`.
 The request is not sent on `Sunday at 1:00 pm`: instead it is batched and will be included in the notification sent on `Monday at 9:00 am`.

+### What happens to attachments?

+Batched notifications will retain all of their attachments.
+For example, if your batched notification contains 5 notifications with attachments, it will combine all attachments from those 5 notifications and send them in the batch.

 ### Do I have to pay extra for `Batch & Digest`?

 No, this feature is provided for no additional charge.